 In fact, during the Middle Ages, the old English word for mussel (“mossel”) also meant “vulva.”
 So prevalent were these superstitions that if you look closely at the 500-year-old triptych, The Garden of Earthly Delights, by Hieronymus Bosch, you’ll notice a naked man carrying away (or possibly stealing, by the look of it) an enormous mussel suspended on his back.
 Protruding from the shell, there is a half-visible naked woman–the bottom half, that is, in case you're curious–flanked by pearls, with her feet flailing behind her.

 Tonight, for our aphrodisiac-themed dinner, my friend Eva and I will be steaming our mussels in a rich white wine broth finished with parsley and cream, and serving them alongside a crusty baguette, and a cheese plate.
 Surely, it won't be the most romantic evening of my life, but hell, at least I'm not ordering take out.

 2 cloves garlic, sliced thinly

 Clean and sort the mussels, scrubbing any debris from the surface and removing any mussels that are open and will not close when tapped.

 Melt the butter over medium low heat in a saucepan with a lid.
 When the butter is melted, add the garlic and cook until softened, but not brown, about 1-2 minutes.
-Add in the fennel seeds, and white wine and clam juice.
-Season with black pepper (not salt, as the mussels are very salty, so leave salting to the end).
+Add in the fennel seeds, followed by the white wine and clam juice.
+Season with black pepper (but not with salt, as the mussels are very salty, so leave this step until the end).
 Turn the heat to medium and simmer until the mixture is reduced by half.

-Add in the mussels, cover the pan, and cook about 5 minutes until the mussels have opened.
-When they've opened, remove the pan from the heat and add the cream and parsley.
+Add the mussels to the pan, cover and cook for about 5 minutes until the mussels have opened.
+Remove the pan from the heat and stir in the cream and parsley.
 Season to taste with salt and pepper, and serve with crusty bread.